-Fenofibrate Capsules, USP is a lipid regulating agent available as capsules for oral administration.
-Each capsule contains 43 mg or 130 mg of micronized fenofibrate.
-The chemical name for fenofibrate is 2-[4-(4- chlorobenzoyl) phenoxy]-2-methyl-propanoic acid, l-methylethyl ester with the following structural formula:
+Fenofibrate Capsules, USP (micronized) is a lipid regulating agent available as capsules for oral administration.
+Each capsule contains 67 mg, 134 mg and 200 mg of micronized fenofibrate.
+The chemical name for fenofibrate is 2-[4-(4- chlorobenzoyl) phenoxy]-2-methyl-propanoic acid, 1-methylethyl ester with the following structural formula:

-The molecular formula is C20H21O4Cl and the molecular weight is 360.83; fenofibrate is insoluble in water.
-The melting point is 79° to 82°C. Fenofibrate is a white crystalline powder which is stable under ordinary conditions.
+The empirical formula is C20H21O4Cl and the molecular weight is 360.83; fenofibrate is insoluble in water.
+The melting point is 79 to 82°C. Fenofibrate is a white solid which is stable under ordinary conditions.